Drug use: Prescribing for drug use

 Annual OST patient estimates

-The OST Patient Estimates 2022/23(88 Kb) describe the minimum number of individuals prescribed drugs used for the treatment of opioid dependence from legacy British National Formulary (BNF) subsection 04.10.03, by their local authority of residence.
-This includes methadone hydrochloride, buprenorphine, buprenorphine & naloxone and long-acting buprenorphine (including Buvidal© slow-release formulations).
+The OST Patient Estimates 2023/24(95Kb) describe the minimum number of individuals prescribed drugs used for the treatment of opioid dependence, by their local authority of residence.
+This is based on legacy British National Formulary (BNF) subsection 04.10.03 and includes methadone hydrochloride, buprenorphine, buprenorphine & naloxone, and long-acting buprenorphine (including Buvidal© slow-release formulations).
+Please note that additional formulations have been included in this release of these statistics - formulations included are outlined in the Drugs Included tab of the workbook.
 Lofexidine hydrochloride and naltrexone hydrochloride (both primarily used for the management of opioid withdrawals) are not included.

 The OST Patient Estimates shown in Tab 1 are based on patients’ local authority of residence and include totals for groups of local authorities which correspond to NHS Board areas.
+The OST Patient Estimates on Tab 2 provide a breakdown of annual OST patients by sex (male and female).

-Tabs 2a and 2b provide a summary of CHI capture percentages for OST medications by financial year in local authority of prescribing and NHS Board of prescribing respectively.
+Tabs 3a and 3b provide a summary of CHI capture percentages for OST medications by financial year in local authority of prescribing and NHS Board of prescribing respectively.
 Although most people will be prescribed community medications in the area in which they live, CHI capture rates based on the area of prescription cannot be assumed to apply to the area of residence as individual prescribers may treat people resident in other areas (for example, people who are on holiday).
 On that basis, these figures are included for indicative purposes only.

-As described in the ‘Injectable Buprenorphine’ section above, some long-acting buprenorphine treatments administered in community settings are prescribed via hospital stock order forms (captured in the Hospital Medicines Utilisation Database (HMUD)) which do not provide patient identifiers.
-It is therefore not possible to provide an estimate of the number of patients prescribed injectable buprenorphine via this route by counting numbers of unique CHI numbers.
+As described in the ‘Injectable buprenorphine’ section above, some long-acting buprenorphine treatments administered in community settings are prescribed via hospital stock order forms (captured in the Hospital Medicines Utilisation Database (HMUD)) which do not provide patient identifiers.
+It is therefore not possible to provide an estimate of the number of patients prescribed injectable buprenorphine via this route by counting unique CHI numbers.
 After discussion with specialist Pharmacists, a new combined OST estimate has been developed which includes patients prescribed injectable buprenorphine via hospital stock order.

-The Combined OST Patient Estimates shown in Tab 3 provide details of the number of patients prescribed methadone, oral buprenorphine, and injectable buprenorphine (inclusive of PIS and HMUD data) by NHS Board of residence for financial years 2020/21 to 2022/23.
+The Combined OST Patient Estimates shown in Tab 4 provide details of the number of patients prescribed methadone, oral buprenorphine, and injectable buprenorphine (inclusive of PIS and HMUD data) by NHS Board of residence for financial years 2020/21 to 2023/24.

-In Tab 3, for each financial year and NHS Board of residence:
+In Tab 4, for each financial year and NHS Board of residence:

 • The ‘PIS’ column shows the count of unique Community Health Index (CHI) numbers captured from named community prescriptions for relevant medications at any time in a financial year from Prescribing Information System (PIS) data, as per Tab 1.